pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

 #### Solution

-Add an authentication provider to your Tanzu Developer Portal configuration and then re-apply your values file.
+Add an authentication provider to your Tanzu Developer Portal configuration and then re-apply `tap-values.yaml`.
 For how to configure an authentication provider, see [Set up authentication for Tanzu Developer Portal](auth.hbs.md).